FAST interacts with one of the available Wallarm clouds.

 You can stop the onboarding process by clicking the ✕ button in the onboarding panel at any time.

 You will be presented with the option either to skip the onboarding completely or to resume the process later from the step you are on.

-If you have skipped the onboarding and wish to start it, press the “Quick Help” button in the upper right corner of the Wallarm portal and choose the “FAST in 5 minutes” item in the opened sidebar:
+If you have skipped the onboarding and wish to start it, press the “Help & Docs” button in the lower left corner of the Wallarm portal and choose the “FAST in 5 minutes” item in the opened sidebar:

 If you want to resume the onboarding process you delayed earlier, then click on the “FAST in 5 minutes” button in the bottom right corner of the Wallarm portal: